Psychology Internship Program

 The Division of Psychology represents multiple theoretical approaches and thus preference is given to applicants who are broadly prepared in child psychotherapy as well as in cognitive, behavioral and educational evaluations.

 Interviews are by invitation only.
-In order to be considered for an interview, your completed application must be received by November 1, 2020.
-Interviews will be conducted entirely virtually this year on two dates: January 6th and 13th, 2021.
-Invitations for interviews will be sent before December 15th.
-Please do not call before December 15th.
+In order to be considered for an interview, your completed application must be received by Nov.
+1, 2023.
+Interviews will be conducted entirely virtually this year on 2 dates: Jan.
+10 and 17, 2024.
+Invitations for interviews will be sent before Dec.
+15. Please do not call before Dec.
+15.

-Interns receive a yearly stipend of $35,568 plus the fringe benefit package for all trainees at Children’s National.
-In addition, interns receive a professional fund of $1,000.
-Interns have four weeks of paid vacation, eight national holidays and 12 days of sick leave.
+Interns receive a yearly stipend of $48,006 plus the fringe benefit package for all trainees at Children’s National.
+In addition, interns receive a professional fund of $1,000 and will receive a $500 stipend for moving expenses.
+Interns have 4 weeks of paid vacation, 8 national holidays and 12 days of sick leave.
 Subsidized health insurance and parking are available.

 An administrative assistant for Psychology and Behavioral Health is available to support the internship program.
 The clinical services are also supported by the COR staff in the Outpatient Psychiatry Department who assist interns in scheduling families, do all insurance authorization and facilitate the patient check-in process.

 All Occupational Health requirements and pre-employment requirements must be satisfied prior to June 30.
 The District of Columbia Municipal Regulation Title 22 requires new employees/trainees to have a physical health screen.
-In addition, Children’s National requires proof of immunity for Tdap (Tetanus, Diphtheria, Pertussis) and Flu (seasonal).
+In addition, Children’s National requires proof of immunity for Tdap (Tetanus, Diphtheria, Pertussis), Flu (seasonal), and COVID-19.
 All applicants must complete the required labs and urine drug screening, which will test for the following: ETOH, amphetamines, barbiturates, benzodiazepines, cocaine metabolites, marijuana metabolites, opiates and phencyclidines.
 A positive result for any of these substances will potentially make the candidate ineligible for hire.

 A background check is also required, which will pull information from the following databases below.
-Under D.C. law, Children’s National is barred from hiring anyone with a conviction within the prior seven years related to abuse, illegal substances or theft.
-Children’s National is prohibited from hiring anyone who is a registered sex offender or who has been excluded from federal health care programs.
+Under DC law, Children’s National is barred from hiring anyone with a conviction within the prior 7 years related to abuse, illegal substances or theft.
+Children’s National is prohibited from hiring anyone who is a registered sex offender, or who has been excluded from federal health care programs.
 Therefore, any history related to these prohibitions will make the candidate ineligible for hire.
 Inability to verify stated previous employment or education will also make the candidate ineligible for hire.